Sairyss/domain-driven-hexagon/README.md

 Some principles/patterns can be implemented in a simplified form, some can be skipped.
 Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't overengineer.

-Sometimes, though, complex architecture and principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) can be incompatible with [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
-A good programmer has to be able to combine his skills and knowledge with a common sense.
-It's all about pragmatism and the skill of choosing the best solution for your problem.
+Sometimes complex architecture and principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) can be incompatible with [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
+A good programmer should be pragmatic and has to be able to combine his skills and knowledge with a common sense to choose the best solution for the problem.

 **Before implementing any pattern always analyze if benefit given by using it worth extra code complexity**.